ChiaraFor96/hadoop-on-aws/README.md

       </configuration>
       ```

-   -  for the file `mapred-site.xml` (cit ontains configuration settings of ResourceManager and NodeManager like application memory management size, the operation needed on program & algorithm, etc.)
+   -  for the file `mapred-site.xml` (it ontains configuration settings of ResourceManager and NodeManager like application memory management size, the operation needed on program & algorithm, etc.)
       ```
       <configuration>
       <property>